lekkalar/AIML-UTAustin/Supervised Learning - Regression/README.md

 Cars4U Project

-Using the Cars4U dataset, need to come up with a pricing model that can effectively predict the price of used cars and can help the business in devising profitable strategies using differential pricing.
+Using the Cars4U dataset, came up with a pricing model that can effectively predict the price of used cars and help the business in devising profitable strategies using differential pricing.

 Skills & Tools Covered